chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 ## Terms

-Below is my attempt to define some terminology to provide an overview and establish a foothold in our learning.
+Below is my attempt to define some terminology and provide an overview and establish a foothold in our learning.

 ### Natural Language Processing (NLP)

 NLP is a subfield of AI that focuses on the interaction between computers, and natural languages both spoken and written by humans.

-The goal of NLP is to enable machines to understand, interpret, and generate responses to human language in such a way that systems can leverage it to extract meaning, answer questions, or provide other valuable insights from text (and other types of information that may carry meaning).
+The goal of NLP is to enable machines to understand, interpret, and generate responses to human language.
+This is done in such a way that systems can leverage it to extract meaning, answer questions, or provide other valuable insights from text (and other types of information -- such as photos and audio -- that may carry meaning).

 Some specific tasks for NLP include

-* **Translation**: English to German, French, etc.
+* **Translation**: Converting one language to another -- English to German, French, etc.
 * **Sentiment Analysis**: Determine if an input text is positive or negative. e.g. A review, or a social media post.
-* **Named Entity Recognition (NER)** : Identify a personal name, or physical location name in text.
+* **Named Entity Recognition (NER)** : Identify a personal name, or physical location name, in text.
-* Question Answering: From a natural language query, provides answers, or summaries about the given input text.
+* **Question Answering**: From a natural language query (e.g. a question written in English) answers or simple word/sentence completions are outputted from a given input text.
+* **Summarization**: Input text is condensed down and made more succinct -- similar to an abstract in an academic paper.

 > **Natural Language Processing (NLP)** enables computers to understand, interpret, and generate human language in a way that is both meaningful and useful.
 {: .prompt-tip}

 ### Models

-A model in the context of machine learning and AI is a computational representation that captures patterns, relationships, or meaning from data.
-Models are pre-trained using algorithms acting on a dataset -- often VERY large datasets -- allowing the model to later make predictions or decisions without being explicitly programmed for the task being given.
-Once trained, a model can generalize its knowledge to new, unseen data.
+A machine learning model is a computational representation that captures patterns, relationships, or meaning from data.
+Models are pre-trained using algorithms acting on a dataset -- **often VERY large datasets.** This allows the model to make ongoing predictions or ouputs without being explicitly programmed for the task.
+In other words, once trained, a model can generalize its knowledge to new, unseen data.

-> **Models** are, in essence, a way for a systems to encapsulate what has been learned from data, and later re-apply that previous learning to new and unseen data
+> **Models** are, in essence, a way for a system to encapsulate what has been learned from data, and later re-apply that previous learning to unseen data
 {: .prompt-tip}

 ### Transformer